PV1shal/TinyURL_Backend/README.md

       - users: Collection of user credentials.
       - paths: Collection of tiny URLs created by a user and the long URL and also the user who created it which can be used to retrieve the history.
   - First, the user has to create an account to set the number of requests the user can use to create a tiny URL and store it in the paths collection.
 After creating a tiny url the number of requests are deducted from the user and is updated into the user collections.
-  - The user can create a tiny URL by giving a custom URL or not and if he gives a custom URL it is checked if the custom URL already exists or not in the database.
+  - The user can create a tiny URL by giving a custom URL or not and if they give a custom URL it is checked if the custom URL already exists or not in the database.
   - The user can view the history of tiny URLs created by a user using the `/history` path.
 The server will get the param from the requests and retrieve only the documents with that username.